Hexaware to invest £25 million in UK expansion creating 1,200 jobs

-Hexaware Technologies will invest £25 million to expand its UK operations, creating 1,200 jobs in Manchester, Leeds, and Birmingham over the next three to five years.
-The investment includes expanding a delivery center in Birmingham and establishing R&D centers in Manchester and Leeds, focusing on AI, digital services, and quantum computing.
-This initiative supports the UK Government's AI and clean energy agenda and was highlighted at the G7 Summit on June 16, 2026.
+Hexaware Technologies plans to invest £25 million to expand its UK operations, creating 1,200 jobs in Manchester, Leeds, and Birmingham over the next three to five years.
+The expansion includes new R&D centers in Manchester and Leeds and an expanded delivery center in Birmingham, focusing on AI, digital services, and quantum computing.
+The UK is Hexaware's second-largest global market and its fastest-growing geography.

 *this image is generated using AI for illustrative purposes only.